jazzband/django-oauth-toolkit/docs/getting_started.rst

 Point your browser to http://127.0.0.1:8000/o/applications/register/ lets create an application.

-Fill the form as show in the screenshot bellow and before save take note of ``Client id`` and ``Client secret`` we will use it in a minute.
+Fill the form as show in the screenshot below, and before saving take note of ``Client id`` and ``Client secret`` we will use it in a minute.

 .. image:: _images/application-register-client-credential.png
    :alt: Client credential application registration